xstevens/serve/README.md

 ```

 # Run
 There are some issues at the moment due to using [rocket.rs](https://rocket.rs).
 One was in order to customize logging I instatiate using `rocket::custom`.
 This unfortunately disables `Rocket.toml` and environment configuration support.
-Customized logging is in the works, so I hope to either patch in some TLS support or wait for that feature to land.
+Customized logging is supposedly in the works, so we'll see what that looks like when it lands.
 Rocket's default logging choices were suboptimal for automated parsing.

-**NOTE:** When you run serve  will serve the current working directory.
-Be mindful of this because all files will be available, even in subdirectories.
+**NOTE:** When you run `serve` it currently expects to have all files in a subdirectory called `static`.
+This is so you don't accidentally offer up files in other subdirectories.
 ```
 ./target/release/serve
 ```